 Claude Code uses Seatbelt on macOS and bubblewrap on Linux.
 These technologies limit the system calls available to child processes.
 In practice, the sandbox blocks access to directories outside the project, unauthorized network sockets, and system peripherals.

 On macOS, Seatbelt applies a sandbox profile that restricts file system access.
 Only the project directories and necessary dependencies are accessible.
-Verify that the sandbox is active with this command:
+The sandbox is enabled automatically and requires no verification command.

 On Linux, bubblewrap creates an isolated user namespace.
 The sandboxed process sees a minimal file system with only explicitly authorized mounts.
 The sandbox startup time is under 15 ms.